sde-coursepack/sde-coursepack.github.io/modules/design/_posts/2000-01-12-Abstraction.md

 }
 ```

-Now, you'll notice that we are no longer making **any** assumption about the nature of courseList, and in fact the method `registerStudentForCourse` is no longer even **aware** of courseList.
-This is good, because courseList is an implementation detail.
+Now, you'll notice that we are no longer making **any** assumption about the nature of the `Student` `courseList`, and in fact the method `registerStudentForCourse` is no longer even **aware** of courseList.
+This is good, because courseList is an implementation detail of `Student` and should be hidden from outside..

 In general, all interactions with another module should be made through an interface.
 A general guideline here is: